 Applications for admission to Belmont are considered on a rolling basis, so early submission of application materials is strongly encouraged.
 Many programs, including nursing, music, and songwriting are limited in terms of the number of spaces available.
-Applicants will be notified of a decision within 4-6 weeks of completing the application.
+Applicants will be notified of a decision within a few weeks of completing the application.
 For more information click here.

 Application Check List